-8. It is possible to copy the multiplet report to the clipboard just by right clicking on the multiplet box and selecting 'Copy Multiplets' (or by selecting 'Copy Text' on the Multiplet Table) and then paste the report in another document just by using Ctrl+V (or Cmd+V in Mac).
+8. You can copy the multiplet report to the clipboard by right clicking on the multiplet box and selecting 'Copy Multiplets' (or by selecting 'Copy Text' on the Multiplet Table) and then paste the report in another document just by using Ctrl+V (or Cmd+V in Mac).